-Phil thanks Dustin Boswell and René Struik for their unwitting role motivating the creation of AEZ.
-In an April 2013 email to Mihir Bellare, Boswell wrote of wanting an easier-to-use encryption scheme, and he sketched how such a scheme might look to its user.
-Bellare kindly passed the note on.
-Struik later gave a presentation that emphasized the importance of minimizing length expansion in low-energy environments [40].
-Rogaway also thanks Stefan Lucks for a Jan 2012 discussion in which Lucks advocated developing a solution to the problem of leaking unverified plaintexts.
+Elaborating, Boswell, Lucks, Spies, and Struik all played roles in motivating the formalization of RAE and creation of AEZ.
+Lucks spoke with Rogaway at Jan 2012 Dagstuhl event where he advocated developing a solution to the problem of leaking unverified plaintexts.
+In an Apr 2013 email to Bellare, Boswell wrote of wanting an easier-to-use encryption scheme.
+Bellare passed the note on.
+Struik gave an Aug 2013 DIAC presentation that emphasized the importance of minimizing length expansion in low-energy environments [42].
+Meanwhile, work with Spies on FPE helped motivate linking up enciphering and AE in the first place.